austinhawthorne/nile-readiness-test/README.md

     - Will verify SSL certificates for Nile Cloud and Amazon S3
 - UDP Connectivity Check for Guest Access
     - Will test UDP connectivity to Guest Access servers on port 6081
+    - Will test for Geneve protocol support on UDP port 6081 using Scapy
 - Additional DNS Resolution Checks
     - Will test DNS resolution using Google DNS from the NSB Subnet IP Address
     - Will use any custom DNS servers provided during initial DNS tests